miikaah/musa/README.md

 ## Todo

-#### Cross platform

-- feat: Make sure everything works on Linux
-- feat: Open mp3, flac and ogg files from filesystem
-- feat: Drag & drop mp3, flac and ogg files from filesystem

-#### Reduce build size

-- feat: Replace ffprobe-static with a smaller solution
-- feat: Use MacGap on Mac (obviously)

-#### V2

-- fix: Some album covers not showing due to casing etc issues
-- fix: Sorting of songs when there are multiple dics
-- fix: Sorting of folders in library when there is more than one library folder
+### V1

-- fix: Play/pause icon disappearing after Cut + Copy etc because currentIndex changes
+- fix: Play/pause icon disappearing after Cut + Copy etc. because currentIndex changes
 - fix: Selections + duplication
 - feat: Delete items in playlist with Del-key
 - feat: Remember library state (which folders are open)
 - feat: Go to Search when pressing Ctrl + F
+- feat: Focus to search input when navigating to Search page

+#### Cross platform

+- feat: Make sure everything works on Linux

+#### General

+- feat: Add license

+### V2

 - feat: Write tags to music files
 - feat: Add ReplayGain scanning
 - feat: Add Dynamic Range scanning

-#### General
+#### Reduce build size

+- feat: Replace ffprobe-static with a smaller solution
-- feat: Add license
+- feat: Use MacGap on Mac (obviously)

+#### Cross platform

+- feat: Open mp3, flac and ogg files from filesystem
+- feat: Drag & drop mp3, flac and ogg files from filesystem

 ## Done

+##### 16.7.2019

+- fix: Sorting of songs when there are multiple discs
+- fix: Sorting of folders in library when there is more than one library folder
+- fix: Some album covers not showing due to casing etc. issues

 ##### 12.7.2019